 Conclusion

-Synthetic counterparties are not a substitute for real counterparties; they are a leverage instrument that — properly calibrated against real-counterparty samples — reduces the cost of high-confidence evaluation by 70-80% without sacrificing predictive validity on tier-promotion decisions.
+Synthetic counterparties are not a substitute for real counterparties; they are a leverage instrument that β properly calibrated against real-counterparty samples β would reduce the cost of high-confidence evaluation substantially without sacrificing predictive validity on tier-promotion decisions.
 The leverage is real only to the extent that the realism gap is measured, published, and used as a first-class platform signal.
+The originally-published version of this paper asserted measurements (realism_score=0.78, 78% cost savings, 91% tier agreement) that were not produced.
+Those claims have been removed; what remains is the formal framework, the production eval volume that motivates the work (1,249 evals / 8,231 eval_checks), and the protocol that would yield real numbers.

-We publish the closed form, the calibration data, and the recommended bootstrapping methodology so that any platform can compute its own optimal mix, audit its own realism score, and stop publishing evaluation numbers whose error bars are unknown.
+The framework, the protocol, and the production eval volume are published so that any platform can compute its own optimal mix, audit its own realism score, and stop publishing evaluation numbers whose error bars are unknown.
+The discipline this paper now demands of itself β no claimed measurements without a committed script β applies equally to any platform that adopts the framework.